A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Introduction

-In neutral helium, theory and experiment have developed to a level where it is possible to determine the difference in nuclear charge radius between $\mathrm{^3 He}$ and $\mathrm{^4 He}$ with high accuracy~\cite{Pach15,Cancio12}.
-One transition very sensitive to the nuclear charge radius is the $2 \ ^3 S \rightarrow 2 \ ^1 S$ transition, which has recently been measured in an ultracold gas trapped in an optical dipole trap (ODT)~\cite{Rooij11}.
-This was done both in a Bose-Einstein condensate (BEC) of $\mathrm{^4He}$ in the metastable $2 \ ^3 S$ state ($\mathrm{^4He^*}$) and in a degenerate Fermi gas of $\mathrm{^3 He^*}$.
-The 2.3 kHz experimental accuracy of the isotope shift was limited by the ac-Stark shift induced by the ODT.
 This problem is also encountered in optical lattice clocks where it is solved by employing so-called magic wavelength traps~\cite{Ye08}.
 In a magic wavelength trap, the wavelength of the trapping laser is chosen such that the upper and lower state polarizability are exactly the same, cancelling out the differential ac-Stark shift.
-For the $2 \ ^3 S$ and $2 \ ^1 S$ levels of helium, we have previously calculated the ac polarizability and compiled a list of magic wavelengths for both isotopes~\cite{Noter14}.
-All useful magic wavelengths are in the ultraviolet spectral region with the most promising candidate located at 319.815~nm for $\mathrm{^4 He}$ and 319.830~nm for $\mathrm{^3 He}$.
+In helium a high-precision calculation of the ac-polarizability of the $2 \ ^3S$ level was recently reported~\cite{Mitroy13}, and we ourselves have made more approximate calculations on both the $2 \ ^3 S$ and $2 \ ^1 S$ levels~\cite{Noter14}.
+Both works predict the polarizability of the $2 \ ^3 S$ level to vanish at around 413~nm (a so-called tune-out wavelength) which was later confirmed experimentally~\cite{Henson15}.
+Our calculations also predict a number of magic wavelengths for the $ 2 \ ^3 S \rightarrow 2 \ ^1 S$ transition.
+The most promising from the perspective of trapping is located at 319.815~nm for $\mathrm{^4 He}$ and 319.830~nm for $\mathrm{^3 He}$.

 Trapping atoms at this wavelength is not straightforward.
 First of all, to achieve a trap depth comparable to~\cite{Rooij11}, where an infrared ODT at 1557~nm was used, an optical power of approximately 1~W is required.
 Such powers are not readily available at ultraviolet wavelengths.
 Secondly, the lifetime of atoms trapped at this magic wavelength is intrinsically limited by two mechanisms: off-resonant excitation to the nearby $2 \ ^3 S \rightarrow 4 \ ^3 P$ transition at 318.9~nm, and two-photon ionization.
 The total loss rate from these processes should not exceed about 1 $s ^{-1}$, to allow sufficient probe time for spectroscopy.